dcattaneo/movie-app/README.md

-[V]-Showing an input and a button to search for movies
+Creating a form with an input and button to search for movies

-[V]-Listing the movies found with title, year and poster.
+Listing the movies found with title, year and poster.

-[V]-Creating a form and making it work.
+Creating a form and making it work.

-[V]-GRID responsive.
+GRID responsive.

-[V]-Preventing the search from being done twice in a row.
+Preventing the search from being done twice in a row.

-[V]-Making search happen automatically on typing.
+Making search happen automatically on typing.

-[V]-Preventing search from being done continuously when typing.
+Preventing search from being done continuously when typing.

-APIS:
+API:

 - https://www.omdbapi.com/

-- API_KEY: 4287ad07